josefs/meta-paper/paper.md

 ~~~

 The second argument to the `Push` constructor is the extent of the
 array.
-The first argument is a monadic computation which, when run,
+The first argument is a monadic computation (using the `M`
+monad introduced in section \ref{sec:shallow}) which, when run, will
-will write the array to memory.
-We refer to this computation as the
+write the array to memory.
+We refer to this computation as the kernel
-kernel of the array.
-The kernel is parameterized by the operation used
+of the array.
+The kernel is parameterized by the operation used to
-to write to memory.
+write to memory.
 Parameterizing over the writing operation is what
 gives Push arrays their flexibility.

 Here are some example functions on Push arrays.